-In 2012, the Texas Public Finance Authority (the "Authority" or the "Issuer") issued the Texas Public Finance Authority Class 1 Revenue Notes (Texas Windstorm Insurance Association Program), Taxable Series 2012 (the "Notes") on behalf of the Association for the purpose of financing future costs in the amount of \$500 million.
-The Notes were issued pursuant to a master resolution adopted by the Board of Directors of the Authority (the "Board") on July 9, 2012 (the "Master Resolution"), and a first supplemental resolution adopted by the Board on July 9, 2012 (the "First Supplemental Resolution", and together with the Master Resolution, the "Resolutions").
-The Notes constitute the initial series of Class 1 Public Securities of the Authority secured and payable from Class 1 Pledged Revenues irrevocably pledged under the Resolutions.
-The Association pledged the Class 1 Pledged Revenues to the Authority pursuant to a Financing and Pledge Agreement dated as of July 1, 2012 between the Authority and the Association.
+The Texas Public Finance Authority (the "Authority" or the "Issuer") has issued the Texas Public Finance Authority Class 1 Revenue Bonds (Texas Windstorm Insurance Association Program), Taxable Series 2014 (the "Bonds") on behalf of TWIA for the purposes of financing future costs in the amount of \$500,000.
+The Bonds are issued pursuant to a master resolution adopted by the Board of Directors of the Authority on September 24, 2014 (the "Master Resolution"), and a first supplemental resolution adopted by the Board of Directors of the Authority on September 24, 2014 (the "First Supplemental Resolution", and together with the Master Resolution, the "Resolutions").
+The Bonds constitute the initial series of Class 1 Public Securities of the Authority secured and payable from Class 1 Pledged Revenues irrevocably pledged under the Resolutions.
+TWIA has pledged the Class 1 Pledged Revenues to the Authority pursuant to a Financing and Pledge Agreement dated as of September 1, 2014 between the Authority and TWIA.